NikkaLuna/Database-Management-System/README.md

 ## 🚀 About Me
-I'm a Software Engineer with an emphasis on Java, SQL, and AWS.
+I'm a Software Engineer with an emphasis on Java, Python, SQL, and AWS.

 ## 🔗 Links